wensespl/final-macrodatos/README.md

 > [!IMPORTANT]
 > Create python virtual environment and install `confluent_kafka` with command `pip install confluent_kafka`

+Import the dashboard in Superset

+We go to http://localhost:8088 and enter with the credentials> `user: admin` and `password: admin`.
+In the `Dashboards` tab, click on the down arrow, and in the new window select the compressed file.
+To view it, it is necessary to change the IP address of the HOST (Postgres container) in Settings.

 ## Optional streaming with Python

 Run file in spark-submit